theriault/maths/README.md

-# Maths Package
+# Maths

-The maths package includes mathematical functions not defined in the standard Go math package.
+Maths includes mathematical functions not defined in the standard Go math package.

 ## Number Theory